 - New rumors suggest that the upcoming iPad Pro 2021's A14X chip is based on the Apple M1 chip.

 - An Apple M1X chip is expected to be used in the iMac 2021, which has been teased in the latest macOS beta release.

 Apple M1 chip release date

-The first Macs running on the Apple M1 chip will arrive on Nov.
-17, and they're available for pre-order right now.
+The first Macs running on the Apple M1 chip dropped on Nov.
+17, 2020.
 Announced on Nov.
 10 at the "One more thing," event, the first three Macs running on Apple's own chips are the Apple Silicon MacBook Air, Apple Silicon MacBook Pro and even the Apple Silicon Mac mini.

 Apple M1 chip vs Intel performance

 Apple's rather massive claims for how its M1-based Macs will outperform its Intel-based Macs are pretty bold — and one hopes they'll pay off and lead to similarly strong real-life examples.

 Both M1 MacBooks are rated for substantial leaps over their predecessors.
 Specifically, Apple notes the M1 MacBook Air is 3.5x as fast as the most-recent Intel MacBook Air, and that the M1-based MacBook Pro is 2.8x as fast as its predecessor.
 That's the kind of performance that could topple the Intel Core i9 version of the 16-inch MacBook Pro (which isn't one of the first round of Macs getting ported to M1 chips).